Tracking API¶

 Blacklist event¶

-If a website offers a link or button that allows feedback similar to "do not recommend this product to me anymore", a user could express that they have bought it already in another shop.
+If a website offers a link or button that allows feedback similar to "don't recommend this product to me anymore", a user could express that they have bought it already in another shop.

 The format of the URL is: